-Original Current Target
+Original Current Targe et

 Likelihood Impact Risk score Likelihood Impact Risk score Likelihood Impact Risk score Target Date Prospects of meeting Target Risk Score by Target Date

 2 5 10 2 5 10 2 3 6 Oct-18 Green

-- 1) All corporately agreed critical activities must have comprehensive Business Continuity plans which are exercised.
-Plans to be agreed by Senior Managers. - 1) 85% of critical services have plans which are up-to-date.
-We are now working to ensure that plans are exercised, there was a 7% improvement on the numbers of plans which have been exercised from 1st May to 1st June 2018.
-The target for the end of September is to achieve 50%.
+- Progress update - 1) All corporately agreed critical activities must have comprehensive Business Continuity plans which are exercised.
+Plans to be agreed by Senior Managers. - 1) 66% of critical services have plans which are up-to-date.
+Adult's are on 90% which is keeping the percentage higher, several plans have gone out of date in recent weeks.
 The Resilience Team audits all plans as they are received and provides feedback to service managers where changes are required.
 The annual audit completed on 10% of plans has been completed and feedback given to relevant managers. - 2) To develop the Professional Development Centre (PDC) Norwich, which was agreed as a key corporate Work Area Recovery (WAR) site by CLT.
 First stage is a planned exercise to take place with the Customer Service Centre, second step is to complete an exercise with the Resilience representatives at the PDC.
 Also, an exercise with the Resilience Management Board and CLT. - 2) Work Area Recovery test stage 1 to test the CSC has been completed and was a success.
 This exercise tested "loss of access to County Hall" not "loss of infrastructure at County Hall".
-Resilience Management Board and CLT have given support to a corporate exercise at the Professional Development Centre.
-This has been booked for the 26th July 2018.
+Exercise Sunny, the annual corporate BC exercise took place on 26th July and a large range of services were involved, this was a success.
 IMT have agreed that a full failover test should be completed at the Disaster Recovery site which would mean the PDC would be operational in the event of a failure of ICT at CH.
-This is currently planned to take place in September 2018.
+This is currently planned to take place in November 2018.